 Marecic was quick to share accolades with those closest to him.
 “I would like to thank my family, my teammates, my coaches, and Stanford University,” he said.
 “They are the true recipients of the award because without their continued support I could not be recognized for such a great honor.”

 Marecic By The Numbers

 A senior biology major from Tigard, Oregon, Marecic helped lead the Cardinal to a school record 12-1 season, including a 40-12 win over Virginia Tech in the Discover Orange Bowl.
-He recorded six tackles, a sack for minus 11 yards and scored on a one-yard TD plunge that increased Stanford’s third quarter lead over VPI to 19-12.
+He recorded six tackles, a sack for minus 11 yards and scored on a 1-yard touchdown plunge that increased Stanford’s third quarter lead over VPI to 19-12.

 Marecic had a day to remember on the road at Notre Dame when he scored touchdowns on both sides of the ball on back-to-back plays from scrimmage.
-He capped an 11-play, 49-yard scoring drive with a one-yard TD run and following the ensuing kickoff intercepted a Dayne Crist pass and returned it 20 yards for a touchdown to give Stanford a 34-6 lead.
+He capped an 11-play, 49-yard scoring drive with a 1-yard touchdown run and, following the ensuing kickoff, intercepted a Dayne Crist pass and returned it 20 yards for a touchdown to give Stanford a 34-6 lead.
 In another memorable outing, he accounted for both of Stanford’s touchdowns and three tackles in a 17-13 win at Arizona State.
 He also had a career-best 10 tackles at Oregon in the Cardinal’s only loss of the 2010 season.

 In April 2011, Owen Marecic was selected by the Cleveland Browns as the 124th pick in the NFL Draft.
 In September 2013, Marecic signed a one-year contract with the 49ers under former Stanford coach Jim Harbaugh.
 He was released from the 49ers in October 2013 after deciding not to continue his football career.
 Instead, Marecic placed his focus on his academic career, setting out to pursue a medical degree from Stanford.